Lydford: History

-During the reign of Ethelred the Unready there was a mint; coins minted there were inscribed LVD., LVDA, and LVDAN.
+During the reign of Ethelred the Unready Lydford had a mint; coins minted there were inscribed LVD., LVDA, and LVDAN.

-In the reign of Edward the Confessor it was the most populous centre in Devonshire after Exeter, but Domesday Book relates that forty houses had lain waste since the Conquest.
-The town never recovered its former prosperity under the Normans and, according to Domesday Book, Lydford was taxed equally with London, giving us an idea of its significance at the time.
-The reason is that under the Normans, the parish of Lydford included all of the Forest of Dartmoor (as it did until the 20th century).
+In the reign of Edward the Confessor it was the most populous centre in Devon after Exeter, but Domesday Book relates that forty houses had lain waste since the Norman Conquest.
+The town never recovered its former prosperity under the Normans and, according to Domesday Book, Lydford was taxed equally with London.
+Under the Normans, and until the 20th century, the parish of Lydford included all of the Forest of Dartmoor.

-Until the 12th century parishioners from across most of Dartmoor were brought to Lydford for burial.
+Until the 12th century, parishioners from across most of Dartmoor were brought to Lydford for burial.
 The path used to make this final journey is known as the 'Lych way'.
 Many reports have been made of monks in white and phantom funeral processions seen walking along this path.

-The history from the 13th century centres on the castle.
-The castle is first mentioned in 1216, when it was granted to William Briwere, and was shortly afterwards fixed as the prison of the stannaries and the meeting-place of the Forest Courts of Dartmoor.
+Lydford Castle is first mentioned in 1216, when it was granted to William Briwere, and was shortly afterwards fixed as the prison of the stannaries and the meeting-place of the Forest Courts of Dartmoor.
 A gild at Lideford is mentioned in 1180, and the pipe roll of 1195 records a grant for the reestablishment of the market.
-In 1238 the borough, which had hitherto been crown demesne, was bestowed by Henry III on Richard, earl of Cornwall, who in 1268 obtained a grant of a Wednesday market and a three days fair at the feast of St Petrock.
+In 1238 the borough, which had hitherto been crown demesne, was bestowed by Henry III on Richard of Cornwall, who in 1268 obtained a grant of a Wednesday market and a three days fair at the feast of St Petrock.
 The borough had a separate coroner and bailiff in 1275, but it was never incorporated by charter, and only once, in 1300, returned members to parliament.

 During the English Civil War, Lydford was the haunt of the then notorious Gubbins band, a gang of ruthless cut-throats and highwaymen, who took advantage of the turmoil of the times to ply their villainry.
 According to one account of the time: